linl33/bohemia/guide/guide.md

 _The below should only be followed for the case of a remote server on AWS.
 In production, sites will use local servers, physically housed at the study sites._

--Log into the AWS console: aws.amazon.com
+- Log into the AWS console: aws.amazon.com
--Click the “Launch a virtual machine” option under “Build a solution” -Select “Ubuntu Server 18.04 LTS (HVM)”
+- Click the “Launch a virtual machine” option under “Build a solution”
+- Select “Ubuntu Server 18.04 LTS (HVM)”
 -To the far right select 64-bit (x86)
 -Click “select”
 -Choose the default instance type (General purpose, t2.micro, etc.)
 -Click “Review and launch”
 -Click “Edit security groups”
 -Ensure that there is an SSH tyupe rule with source set to 0.0.0.0/0 to allow any address to SSH in.